Tarsiciosh/EssentialFeed/NOTES.md

 } else {
     controller?.display(ResourceErrorViewModel(message: "any")
 }
+- now we need to send all the necesary messages to the "views" in this case the FeedImageCellController
+- (EssentialFeediOS) TS
-- now we can remove all and only left description and location TS (EssentialApp) TF
+- (EssentialApp) TF
 - delete FeedImageDataPresentationAdapter
-- in FeedViewAdapter remove generics from the FeedIamgePresenter [remove ...]
+- in FeedViewAdapter remove generics from the FeedIamgePresenter [remove unused FeedImagePresenter logic]
 - add EssentialFeedTests/Image Comments Presentation folder (after Image Comments API)
 - create ImageCommentsPresenterTests (copy and paste from FeedPresenterTests)
 - remove the map test replace FeedPresenter to ImageCommentsPresenter and ""